Medical evacuation services draw line at flying out Ebola patients

 "International evacuation should not be considered as feasible for patients with active clinical symptoms of Ebola," International SOS said in a statement on its website last updated on Thursday.

-"International evacuation of patients with Ebola or other viral haemorrhagic fevers is highly complex, and may not be achievable," said the statement, which a spokesman said had first been issued some weeks ago.
+"International evacuation of patients with Ebola or other viral hemorrhagic fevers is highly complex, and may not be achievable," said the statement, which a spokesman said had first been issued some weeks ago.

 "In the case of suspected or confirmed Ebola cases, we